xlxs4/xlxs4.github.io/notes/juliasim-model-optimizer/index.md

 On the bottom is the ambient temperature.
 You can note that there are 7 visible peaks and valleys on the bottom graph, which correlates with 7 sunrises and falls during the week.
 Therefore, we can see the time of day and how it affects both ambient temperature and room temperature.

+\figure{path="./assets/building-model.png", caption="A real-world building can have a Digital Twin."}

+### Component Setup

+How might we go about constructing a model like this with an acausal modeling framework like ModelingToolkit?
+Well, first we load some packages, like the ones also used in the Chua circuit example, CSV to read data and a data interpolation package.
+Then, here is a key bit: we can pull a package of components we've developed ourselves to break down this problem into smaller portions, very similar to a standard library (or SynBio principles, if that's your cup of tea).

+Once we've done that and load our meteorological data, slice it and get everything ready, we can finally start setting our structural parameters for the model and the building.
+We set some initial temperatures for the building (currently measured in Kelvin, you'll see how we can convert below).

+After we've set our initial conditions, we can do some component setup.
+Very similar to how we would just pull in the `Capacitor`s, the `Inductor`, the `Ground` source, we can pull in our interpolated sources, our constant sources, our step courses...
+Note we even have a function to create a \abbr{title="Heat Exchange", abbr="HEX"} fan there.
+There's some very useful functionality we can take advantage of: we can create many of the components in one go, as you can see in the array syntax below:

+\figure{path="./assets/component-setup.png", caption="Setting up the components of our building model in pseudocode."}

 [^1]: Anantharaman, R., Ma, Y., Gowda, S., Laughman, C., Shah, V., Edelman, A., & Rackauckas, C. (2020).
 Accelerating simulation of stiff nonlinear systems using continuous-time echo state networks. *arXiv preprint arXiv:2010.04004*.